 The tables list what were Jewish places in Bonyhád in 1944.

-The matrial was prepared by the Bonyhád local authorities in context of Hungary's anti-Jewish laws, various cruel actions and deportation of Jews to Auschwitz.
+The original material was prepared by the Bonyhád local authorities in context of Hungary's anti-Jewish laws, various cruel actions and deportation of Jews to Auschwitz.

 Currently it is difficult to verify the information and to get clarifications from descendants of families who were in Bonyhád in 1944.